ericrenone/The-Dirac-Boundary-Programme/README.md

 4. Has index ind(∂̸) = dim ker(∂̸⁺) − dim ker(∂̸⁻) computable from topological data alone via the Atiyah-Singer index theorem
 5. Carries the full metric signature in its Clifford algebra: timelike and spacelike directions are algebraically distinguished by the anticommutation relations

 Properties (1)–(5) are jointly satisfied by no other natural operator.
-The Laplace-Beltrami operator satisfies (1) and (2) but not (3), (4), or (5).
-A generic first-order operator satisfies neither (1) nor (2).
-The Dirac operator is the canonical object.

-The central claim of the Dirac Boundary Programme is that this canonical object governs two superficially distinct domains:
+The central claim of the Dirac Boundary Programme is that this canonical object governs three superficially distinct domains:

-In the physical domain, M = M₄ is Minkowski spacetime with signature (−,+,+,+), the spinor fields are physical fermions, and the photon is the col(F) bilinear of chiral fermion sections of S(M₄).
-The col(F)/ker(F) partition separates the observable electromagnetic radiation (col(F)) from the chiral fermion substrate whose bilinear sources it (ker(F)).
+**In the physical domain**, M = M₄ is Minkowski spacetime with signature (−,+,+,+), the spinor fields are physical fermions, and the photon is the col(∂̸) bilinear of chiral fermion sections of S(M₄).
+The col(∂̸)/ker(∂̸) partition separates the observable electromagnetic radiation (col(∂̸)) from the chiral fermion substrate whose bilinear sources it (ker(∂̸)).

-In the computational domain, M = M_R is the compact representational manifold of a trained deep network — its topology determined by the symmetry of the training data's co-occurrence statistics (Karkada, Korchinski, Nava, Wyart, Bahri, arXiv:2602.15029, 2026) — and the spinor sections are the network's learned concept representations.
-The col(F)/ker(F) partition separates the observable linear representation (what SAE dictionary learning finds) from the topologically protected structure (what Atiyah-Singer counts).
+**In the computational domain**, M = M_R is the compact representational manifold of a trained deep network — its topology determined by the symmetry of the training data's co-occurrence statistics (Karkada et al., arXiv:2602.15029, 2026) — and the spinor sections are the network's learned concept representations.
+The col(∂̸)/ker(∂̸) partition separates the observable linear representation (what SAE dictionary learning finds) from the topologically protected structure (what Atiyah-Singer counts).

+**In the quantum walk domain**, M = Γ(S¹) is the discrete cycle graph, the walk is a continuous-time quantum walk with Gross-Pitaevskii cubic nonlinearity, and the col(∂̸)/ker(∂̸) partition separates the spreading sector (linear walk, massless, propagating at the effective graph velocity) from the trapped sector (nonlinear walk, effectively massive, localized to arbitrary fidelity at the initial vertex).
+The nonlinearity coefficient controls the col-to-ker ratio; the trapped fixed point is the ker(∂̸) sector made directly dynamical.

 ### I.2 The col(F)/ker(F) Partition

 For any operator F acting on a Hilbert space H, the partition H = col(F) ⊕ ker(F⊥) is the canonical decomposition into the range and the orthogonal complement of the null space.
 In the context of the Dirac operator, this partition carries specific physical and mathematical content:

-col(∂̸): The image of ∂̸.
-In the physical domain, this is the propagating sector — the observable photon, carrying energy, momentum, and angular momentum, with bosonic statistics to high accuracy.
+**col(∂̸):** The image of ∂̸.
+In the physical domain, this is the propagating sector — the observable photon, carrying energy, momentum, and angular momentum.
 In the computational domain, this is the observable representation sector — the linear features that are read off by probing, steering vectors, and dictionary learning.
+In the quantum walk domain, this is the **spreading sector** — the linear walk that delocalizes across the cycle graph, carrying probability amplitude from the source vertex to all other vertices at rate determined by the graph Laplacian.

-ker(∂̸): The kernel of ∂̸.
-In the physical domain, this is the zero-mode sector — the chiral fermion substrate, topologically protected, with the Majorana condition being the d=0 degeneration at which col(∂̸) and ker(∂̸) are identified by the boundary.
-In the computational domain, this is the topologically protected sector — the winding modes of cyclic concept manifolds, counted by the Atiyah-Singer index, invisible to local probing but governing the global structure of concept arithmetic.
+**ker(∂̸):** The kernel of ∂̸.
+In the physical domain, this is the zero-mode sector — the chiral fermion substrate, topologically protected.
+In the computational domain, this is the topologically protected sector — the winding modes of cyclic concept manifolds, counted by the Atiyah-Singer index.
+In the quantum walk domain, this is the **trapped sector** — the localized state sustained by self-interaction, pinned to the initial vertex to arbitrary fidelity by the cubic nonlinearity, held until the nonlinearity is removed and the walk is released.
+The trapped state is a Kakutani fixed point of the nonlinear propagator on the compact cycle.

-The conditional independence boundary between col(∂̸) and ker(∂̸) is the algebraic object that Pryce's theorem locates in the physical domain (the Berezinskii obstruction, the algebraic non-solvability of exact Bose statistics from a fermion bilinear) and that the Atiyah-Singer index theorem locates in the computational domain (the topological obstruction to contracting a cyclic concept manifold to a point).

-Both obstructions are instances of the same topological fact: on a spin manifold with non-trivial topology, the Dirac operator has a kernel whose dimension is a topological invariant, computable from characteristic classes, independent of the metric.
+The conditional independence boundary between col(∂̸) and ker(∂̸) is the algebraic object that Pryce's theorem locates in the physical domain, that the Atiyah-Singer index theorem locates in the computational domain, and that the nonlinearity coefficient controls in the quantum walk domain.
+All three are instances of the same topological fact: on a compact spin manifold, the Dirac operator has a kernel whose dimension is a topological invariant, and the mass term (self-interaction) is the coupling that transfers amplitude from col to ker.

 ---